HankDeTank05/jump-n-slash/README.md

 An action/platforming game we're developing for fun in our free time!

-Currently, we're working on prototyping in PICO-8.
+We began prototyping in PICO-8, and are currently prototyping using Love2D.
 After prototyping is finished, we plan to develop in Unreal Engine.

 # Credits